chunix64/github-action-ssh/README.md

 - You can cancel the workflow anytime, but SSH session ends when the runner stops.
 - `START_MINISERVE` serves your entire filesystem (beware of sensitive data).
 - Requires a valid ngrok auth token to create tunnels.
+- Why 5h45m instead of 6h?
+  Answer: The server is terminated before GitHub does, ensuring the workflow completes successfully and normalizes GitHub activity.

 ---